Hinduism - Rules for Fasting

 The tradition of fasting for religious or spiritual purposes is integral to Vedic tradition.
 In the Vedic period, householders practiced fasting on various occasions as part of their ritual practices.
 However, the renunciants (sanyasis) who gave up worldly life practiced it as a way of life and as a part of their effort to give up their bodies.

 Fasting in Hinduism is a declaration of faith and resolve and a way to build character, strength, and purity as part of one’s preparation for liberation.
-It is also helpful to restrain the mind and the senses and practice detachment, austerity and self-control.
+It is also helpful to restrain the mind and the senses and practice detachment, austerity, and self-control.

 The Hindu Law Books, such as the Manusmriti, prescribe elaborate rules and procedures for both men and women to practice fasting on specific occasions.
 They also consider fasting a meritorious deed or good karma.
 According to Manu, women should not observe fasting when they are apart from their husbands.

 Manu also declares that students who subsist on begged food earn the same merit as fasting.
 Fasting is also used as a punishment.
-If a student remains asleep after the sunrise, he shall fast during the next day, muttering the Savitri chant.
-If a person eats food from forbidden people he has to observe fast for three days.
-Manu prescribed three days fasting for minor thefts also.
+If a student remains asleep after sunrise, he shall fast during the next day, muttering the Savitri chant.
+If a person eats food from forbidden people, he has to observe fast for three days.
+Manu prescribed three days of fasting for minor thefts also.
 These punishments suggest that fasting was used for atonement and considered a purifier and remover of sins.

 Probably, the practice of fasting had its origin in the Vedic ritual of kindling the sacrificial fire for the purposes of sacrifices.
 We draw this inference from the fact that in Sanskrit, the same word, “upavas,” is used to denote both fasting and kindling sacrificial fire.
-Probably, people practiced fasting when they had to kindle or rekindle the domestic fires which they kept in their homes to perform the daily sacrifices.
+People probably practiced fasting when they had to kindle or rekindle the domestic fires, which they kept in their homes to perform the daily sacrifices.